cbranger14/Beginning-code/README.md

-# Soccer-Game
+# Beginning-code
-This is a project focuses on the use of Classes, and automating graphics.
+This repository is a collection of my first start to coding.